anthony-fdez/granite/README.md

 - [ ] Text input
 - [ ] Password input
 - [ ] Number input
+- [ ] Phone input - include the flag icon as they type the phone number
 - [ ] Checkbox
 - [ ] Radio
 - [ ] Select (with autocomplete)